TwilioLatamEngHub/plugin-conversations-outbound-whatsapp/README.md

 ### Twilio Serverless Functions

-This plugin includes a service used to park/unpark/close the interactions using Twilio Functions.
+This plugin includes a service used to send the messages using Twilio Functions.
 Make sure you have the [Twilio Serverless Toolkit](https://www.twilio.com/docs/labs/serverless-toolkit/getting-started) installed before proceding.

 After installing it correctly, follow the procedure below: